 Science plays a crucial role in developing our understanding of the world around us, in building relationships, experiences and learning.
 Our science teaching, at Portreath School, helps us to prepare children for their life through experiences and exploration through the world in which they live in.
 Science encourages children to be deep thinkers and learners through exploration, discussions and investigations and helps them, in turn, to be confident communicators through the processes of explaining and reasoning their predictions and conclusions.
 Children can discover, explain and develop skills of enquiry through working scientifically, which also encompass Portreath's guiding principles.
-As a school we have five curriculum drivers that focus our whole school's curriculum.
-Our key drivers are: communication, learning, thinking, citizenship and health.
+We have devised a curriculum that matches the ambition of the National Curriculum and has 5 key aims that drive our curriculum.
+We want everyone to be: